M66B/FairEmail/FAQ.md

 The message header and message body are fetched separately from the server.
 The message text of larger messages is not being pre-fetched on metered connections and need to be fetched on opening the message.
 The message text will keep loading if there is no connection to the account, see also the next question.

+In the advanced settings you can set the maximum size for automatically downloading of messages on metered connections.

 <a name="FAQ16"></a>
 **(16) Why are messages not being synchronized?**